-Below are frequently asked questions regarding the Ocean Technology Transition Project, grouped by category, as well as further clarification on page limits and budget information.
+Below are frequently asked questions regarding the Ocean Technology Transition program, grouped by category, as well as further clarification on page limits and budget information.
 Click on the + beside each category to see the questions and answers.

 CLARIFICATION ON PAGE LIMITS AND BUDGET INFORMATION

 The Proposal Narrative must total no more than 15 pages (double-spaced, 12-point font).
 The 15-page limit does not include the proposal title page, table of contents, the data sharing plan, the project summary, and any required appendices.